 In the knowledge model the facets Change frequency and Event describe the behaviour of properties over time, which models the changes in properties that are permitted in the concept's description without changing the essence of the concept.
-The behaviour over time is closely related to establishing the identity of concept descriptions [Guarino and Welty, 2000b].
+The behaviour over time is closely related to establishing the identity of concept descriptions [12].
 Describing the behaviour over time involves also distinguishing properties whose change is reversible from those whose change is irreversible.

 Property changes over time are caused either by the natural passing of time or are triggered by specific event occurrences.
 We need, therefore, to use a suitable temporal framework that permits us to reason with time and events.
-The model chosen to accommodate the representation of the changes is the Event Calculus [Kowalski and Sergot, 1986].
+The model chosen to accommodate the representation of the changes is the Event Calculus [15].
 Event calculus deals with local event and time periods and provides the ability to reason about change in properties caused by a specific event and also the ability to reason with incomplete information.

-Changes of properties can be modelled as processes [Sowa, 2000].
+Changes of properties can be modelled as processes [24].
 Processes can be described in terms of their starting and ending points and of the changes that happen in between.
 We can distinguish between continuous and discrete changes, the former describing incremental changes that take place continuously while the latter describe changes occurring in discrete steps called events.
 Analogously we can define continuous properties those changing regularly over time, such as the age of a person, versus discrete properties which are characterised by an event which causes the property to change.
 If the value associated with change frequency is Regular then the process is continuous, if it is Volatile the process is discrete and if it is Once only the process is considered discrete and the triggering event is set equal to time-point=T.

 Any regular occurrence of time can be, however, expressed in form of an event, since most of the forms of reasoning for continuous properties require discrete approximations.
-Therefore in the knowledge model presented in the next section, continuous properties are modelled as discrete properties where the event triggering the change in property is the passing of time from the instant t to the instant t'.
-Each change of property is represented by a set of quadruples $\{((E_j, S_j, V_j), R_j)| j = 1, \dots, m\}$ where $E_j$ is an event, $S_j$ is the state of the pair attribute-value associated with a property, $V_j$ defines the event validity while $R_j$ indicates whether the change in properties triggered by the event $E_i$ is reversible or not.
-The model used to accommodate this representation of the changes adds reversibility to Event Calculus, where each triple $(E_j, S_j, V_j)$ is interpreted either as the concept is in the state $S_j$ before the event $E_j$ happens or the concept is in the state $S_j$ after the event $E_j$ happens de-pending on the value associated with $V_j$ .
-The interpretation is obtained from the semantics of the event calculus, where the former expression is represented as $Hold(before(E_i, S_i))$ while the latter as $Hold(after(E_j, S_j))$ .
+Therefore in the knowledge model presented in previous section, continuous properties are modelled as discrete properties where the event triggering the change in property is the passing of time from the instant t to the instant t'.
+Each change of property is represented by a set of quadruples $\{((E_i, S_i, V_i), R_i) | i = 1, \dots, m\}$ where $E_i$ is an event, $S_i$ is the state of the pair attribute-value associated with a property, $V_i$ defines the event validity while $R_i$ indicates whether the change in properties triggered by the event $E_i$ is reversible or not.
+The model used to accommodate this representation of the changes adds reversibility to Event Calculus, where each triple $(E_i, S_i, V_i)$ is interpreted either as the concept is in the state $S_j$ before the event $E_j$ happens or the concept is in the state $S_j$ after the event $E_j$ happens depending on the value associated with $V_j$ .
+The interpretation is obtained from the semantics of the event calculus, where the former expression is represented as $Hold(before(E_i, S_i))$ while the latter as $Hold(after(E_i, S_i))$ .